Demilade30/spotify_API/index.md

 ## Working with Spotify API

-*This code retrieves album information from Spotify*

-This project highlights the use of APIs, SDKs, and Libraries
+*This project highlights the use of APIs, SDKs, and Libraries*

 Whenever you run this code with required input, album/ track information is outputted from [Spotify API](https://developer.spotify.com/)